bbauska/Anti-Project-2025/README.md

 Telling states they could defund Planned Parenthood in their state Medicaid plans, and propose a rule that Medicaid funding should be disqualified to providers of elected abortion via Medicaid.
-“Policymakers should end taxpayer funding of Planned Parenthood and all other abortion providers and redirect funding to health centers that provide real health care for women.</p>

-<p>The bulk of federal funding for Planned Parenthood comes through the Medicaid program.
-HHS should take
+“Policymakers should end taxpayer funding of Planned Parenthood and all other abortion providers and redirect funding to health centers that provide real health care for women.
+The bulk of federal funding for Planned Parenthood comes through the Medicaid program.
+HHS should take two actions to limit this
-two actions to limit this funding: 1.
+funding: 1.
 Issue guidance reemphasizing that states are free to defund Planned Parenthood in their state Medicaid plans.
 2. Propose rulemaking to interpret the Medicaid statute to disqualify providers of elective abortion from the Medicaid program.”
 [Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 urged Congress to pass a bill that would defund “abortion providers such as
 Planned Parenthood.”
 “Congress should pass the Protecting Life and Taxpayers Act,50 which would